Screening for Diabetes Mellitus in the U.S. Population Using Neural Network Models and Complex Survey Designs: Methodology

-Suppose we observe a random sample $\mathcal{D}_{n} = \{(X_i, Y_i)\sim P \}^{n}_{i=1}$ drawn from a finite population $\mathcal{M}$ of size $n$, according to a specific survey design.
-For each unit $i$ $(i=1, \dots, n)$, we associate a weight $w_i$ that indicates the number of population units represented by the $i$-th sample unit.
-In this paper, we assume that $w_i = 1/\pi_i$, where $\pi_i$ is the probability of selecting the $i$-th unit under some probability sampling design.
-For the final weight derivation $w_{i}$, in our scientific applications, we consider specific post-stratification corrections that compensate for non-responders in the NHANES design (see specific details about NHANES design \footnote{\url{(https://wwwn.cdc.gov/nchs/nhanes/tutorials/weighting.aspx)}}.
+Suppose we observe a random sample $\mathcal{D}_{n} = \{(X_i, Y_i) \sim P\}_{i=1}^{n}$ drawn from a finite population $\mathcal{M}$ of size $N$, according to a complex survey design.
+For each unit $i$ $(i = 1, \dots, n)$, we associate a weight $w_i$ that reflects the number of population units represented by the $i$-th sampled unit.
+We assume that $w_i = 1/\pi_i$, where $\pi_i$ denotes the probability of selecting unit $i$ under the sampling design.
+In our scientific application, the final weights $w_i$ incorporate post-stratification corrections to account for nonresponse, following the NHANES survey design guidelines.\footnote{\url{https://www.cdc.gov/nchs/nhanes/tutorials/weighting.aspx}}

-Without loss of generality, we assume that each predictor $X_i \in \mathbb{R}^{p}$, and the response variable $Y_{i} \in \{1, \dots, K\}$ denote the set of $K$ different categories in a multi-class classification problem or, in another case, the response is a continuous-scalar biomarker in the case of regression modeling, such that each $Y_{i} \in \mathbb{R}$.
-For practical purposes of new predictive regression algorithms, we only need to modify the specific loss functions $\ell$ to fit a model or other.
+Without loss of generality, we assume that each predictor $X_i \in \mathbb{R}^{p}$, and the response variable $Y_i$ either belongs to a set of categories $\{1, \dots, K\}$ in a multi-class classification setting or is a scalar continuous variable $Y_i \in \mathbb{R}$ in the case of regression.
+For practical purposes, the modeling framework remains unchanged, with the only difference being the choice of the loss function $\ell$ appropriate to the outcome type.

-Deep neural networks \cite{fan2021selective} (DNNs) use the composition of a series of the simple nonlinear functions to model nonlinearity.
-Specifically, we can write,